KMF continues to promote the work done across the state by KMF affiliates and others to remove stream barriers and improve stream habitat.

-KMF Steering Committee members Patrick Strauch and Tom Rumpf were guests on MPBN's Maine Watch program on April 25th.
+KMF Steering Committee members Patrick Strauch and Tom Rumpf were guests on MPBN's Maine Watch program, talking about stream connectivity.

 Keeping Maine's Forest?